Ashok-0003/repo-3/Overview/DevOps/Handover-Plan-from-Microsoft.md

-1. Inform Malomatia to provision their own build VMs and plan for migration
+1. Inform Malomatia to provision their own build VMs and plan for migration.
-1. Update the agent pools and pipelines to use new ones
+1. Update the agent pools and pipelines to use new ones.
-1. Remove Build Virtual Machines and their related resources - data and OS disks, etc used by Microsoft
+1. Remove Build Virtual Machines and their related resources - data and OS disks, etc used by Microsoft.
     >Central Platform Development
     >-  [rg-cpd-glob-bvm-we-01](https://portal.azure.com/#@tasmusqcp.onmicrosoft.com/resource/subscriptions/d0694def-b27e-4bb7-900d-437fbeb802da/resourceGroups/rg-cpd-glob-bvm-we-01/overview)
     >- All other virtual machines in apps resource groups